-No doubt, solar energy is one of the best -if not the best- source of energy we can use to power our homes.
+No doubt, solar energy is one of the best -if not the best- source of energy we can use to power our homes and increase their value.

 It’s clean, efficient, and most importantly, it can save you tons of money each month.